2 dagers vandretur langs Kongevegen over Filefjell Vandring

 The self-guided adventure is delivered by Tyin Aktiv and everything will be organized from the mountain lodge at Filefjell.

 Filefjell is located in the middle of southern Norway, easily accessible from either Bergen or Oslo.
 The mountain roads Sognefjellsvegen and Valdresflye are perfect entry points to Filefjell.
 The roads are closed from November to April due to snow.
 Road E16 over Filefjell is another alternative, being open all year round.
-Check the National Tourist Routes in Norway to ensure the roads are open, especially if there are harsh conditions.
+Check with Norwegian Scenic Routes to ensure the roads are open, especially if there are harsh conditions.

 There is no train leading directly to Filefjell, but you can take the NSB Dovrebanen line from Oslo to Otta.
 From Otta you can rent a car with Hertz.
 Nabobil is always a great option for getting around in Norway as well, if you have a scandinavian drivers licence.
 Be sure to add the discount code “outtt” to save NOK 250,- on your rental.